NOW ON VIEW

 ARTIFACTS OF THE NATIONAL FIRST LADIES LIBRARY & MUSEUM

-The National First Ladies Library & Museum inspires the next generation of leaders by amplifying the powerful women of the past.
-Rotating exhibits coupled with our permanent collection of more than 5,000 historical artifacts help give a fresh voice to the Ladies who have shaped our nation.
+The National First Ladies Library & Museum inspires the next generation of leaders by amplifying powerful ladies from the past.
+Rotating exhibits coupled with our permanent collection of more than 5,000 historical artifacts help give a fresh voice to the First Ladies who have shaped our nation.
 Feel the weight of their influence as you stroll the our galleries, and let the spirit of their accomplishments invigorate your own drive to uplift the world around you.

 ALSO ON VIEW